7 Things Effective Business Leaders Believe In and Do

 Delegation

 Delegation takes two forms, one inside the company and one outside.
 The latter is typically called outsourcing, but it’s delegation all the same.
-Unfortunately, too many corporate leaders lack this quality and have trouble developing it on their own.
-It means learning to let go, to give important responsibilities to others, and carefully choose the people to do those jobs.
+Unfortunately, too many corporate leaders lack this quality and have trouble developing it independently.
+It means learning to let go, to give essential responsibilities to others, and carefully choose the people to do those jobs.